mnalii/museek/README.md

 #UPDATE README

+# PROJECT CLASS
+A nodejs application that functions as API for FE and RN developer.
+This project are meant to be fulfiling the requirements of graduation from Glints Academy powered by Binar.

 # Running locally

 Make sure you have nodejs installed.
 After that, clone the project and change directory to cloned project, you can follow the below command: